clojure-liberator/liberator/doc/representations.md

 ### RingResponse

-The function ````(liberator.representation/ring-response)```` will create a reponse which is used unaltered as the ring response.
+The function ````(liberator.representation/ring-response)```` will create a response which is used unaltered as the ring response.
 This is necessary because simple maps would be transformed to the above media-types.